 That said, if you’re near a rodeo when something happens with your horse, just find a barrel racer.
 Serious can chasers who do it for a living are most likely to be able to give a horse a shot in the vein and most likely to know how to help your horse until you locate a vet.

-“Cory and Erich don’t worry about having supplies in their trailer, because they know that I have everything!” she said, laughing.
+“Cory doesn't worry about having supplies in their trailer, because they know that I have everything!” she said, laughing.